cc459/ajl-team-15/README.md

 ---

----

 ## **🚀 Next Steps & Future Improvements**

-**Address the following:**

-* What are some of the limitations of your model?
-* What would you do differently with more time/resources?
-* What additional datasets or techniques would you explore?

 **Limitations:**
 - Limited dataset size for darker skin tones as well as accurately classified images affected model fairness